DarrenAtherton49/UpNext/Backlog.md

 - Deep linking and sharing tv shows, movies and people
 - Backup/import - manual and auto with Google Drive
 - Display TMDB attribution
+- Ability to disable movies or tv shows if you only watch one content type.
+This would remove the bottom tab and also filter any search results
+- Ability to reorder the bottom tabs and/or set the default tab when app opens
 - Advanced filters.
 E.g. by genre
 - 'top/featured' result on the search screen - different viewholder (full width) for the first item
 - Ability to add missing movies (e.g. random videos that aren't in the database)